Research Visa Sponsorship Jobs in North Dakota

 Which companies and institutions sponsor visas for research roles in North Dakota?

 The primary sponsors for research positions in North Dakota are universities and federal research agencies.
-The University of North Dakota and North Dakota State University regularly sponsor H-1B and J-1 visas for research faculty, postdoctoral fellows, and scientists.
+The University of North Dakota and North Dakota State University regularly sponsor H-1B visa and J-1 visas for research faculty, postdoctoral fellows, and scientists.
 Federal entities such as the U.S. Geological Survey Northern Prairie Wildlife Research Center and USDA Agricultural Research Service facilities in the state also have established sponsorship histories.

 Which visa types are most common for research roles in North Dakota?